Donate to Help Jamaican Street Cats

 0/100

-Your donation to OnlyPaws Cat Rescue Jamaica provides essential food, emergency veterinary care, treatment for injuries and infections, spay/neuter surgeries (TNR) to prevent future suffering and helps us respond immediately to emergencies.
-Every donation makes a direct and meaningful impact.
+Your donation here helps us respond immediately to emergencies.
+This fund provides food, emergency veterinary care, treatment for injuries and spay/neuter surgeries (TNR) to prevent future suffering.
+Every donation makes a direct and meaningful impact for cats living on the streets.

 The suffering of street cats in Jamaica is silent because we can't hear or see them since cats stay away from people.
 Born on our streets or abandoned by owners who simply don’t know better, they face a slow, painful life filled with hunger, disease, abuse and fear.